 There are various advantages and disadvantages of SaaS.
 The advantages are:

-- Easy to buy: The cost of SaaS is based on a monthly or yearly fees allowing new organizations to access the world of business at a low-cost, at least lesser than licensed application.
+- Easy to buy: SaaS's cost is based on monthly or yearly fees allowing new organizations to access the world of business at a low-cost, at least lesser than licensed application.

-- Minimization of Hardware Requirement: All SaaS software is hosted remotely & so there is no or lesser need of hardware for the organizations.
+- Minimization of Hardware Requirement: All SaaS software is hosted remotely & so there is no or lesser need for hardware for the organizations.

 Disadvantages are also the points that users and vendors must keep in mind while using the SaaS: